From £376.31 Per Month

 The Audi A6 Avant prides itself on delivering a relaxing driving experience, so if you’re looking for an extra dose of speed we advise you look elsewhere or opt for one of the A6 Avant’s selection of high-performance trims.

 You can get the Audi A6 Avant in two petrol and two diesel engines.
 All engines come equipped with an automatic gearbox and an economical mild hybrid system.
+Making it the best choice for automatic car fans who are after smooth, easy going motoring.

 The entry-level 2.0-litre 201bhp 40 TDI engine has enough gusto to cruise around town and tackles the motorway with effortless ease through its seven-speed dual-clutch automatic gearbox.